wofr06/lesspipe/README.md

  6. Calling less from standard input
  7. Displaying files with special characters in the file name
  8. Tab completion for zsh and bash
+ 9. User defined filtering
- 9. (Old) documentation about lesspipe
+ 10. (Old) documentation about lesspipe
- 10. External links
+ 11. External links
     -   URLs to some utilities
     -  References
- 11. Contributors
+ 12. Contributors

 ## 0. Motivation